Leyla Lau-Lamb, Senior Conservator

 - Selected Bibliography

 Before digitization all fragments should be inspected by the conservator for damage.
-For each fragment fill out a documentation sheet (download sample documentation form as pdf), as follows:
+For each fragment fill out a documentation sheet, as follows:

 Inventory #: locally assigned inventory number